 Is there a deadline to submit my appeal?

-In the first instance, appeals must initially be made at Faculty level within 15 University Working days of the publication of your results on OSIS or the decision of the Programme Assesment Board.
+In the first instance, appeals must initially be made within 15 University Working days of the publication of your results on OSIS or the decision of the Programme Assessment Board.

 What grounds can I appeal on?

 A student has the right to appeal against the decision of an Assessment Board if there is evidence of one or more of the following:

 i) there has been a significant irregularity in the assessment process

 ii) there is evidence of bias or a perception of bias in the assessment process

 iii) the Assessment Board was not aware of a significant factor relating to the assessment of one or more students.
 This includes mitigating circumstances that could not be presented to the Assessment Board when it made its original decision.*

 The following are not considered to be legitimate grounds for an appeal:

 *Student’s wishing to appeal using ground iii (noted above) are advised to also read f Academic Regulations 5: Mitigating Circumstances and Student Assessment prior to submitting an appeal.